History of lesbianism: Medieval and Renaissance

 Not all women were so harshly punished, though.
 In the early fifteenth century, a Frenchwoman, Laurence, wife of Colin Poitevin, was imprisoned for her affair with another woman, Jehanne.
 She pleaded for clemency on the grounds that Jehanne had been the instigator and she regretted her sins, and was freed to return home after six months imprisonment.

-A later example, from Pescia in Italy, involved an abbess, Sister Benedetta Carlini, who was documented in inquests between 1619 and 1623 as having committed grave offences including a passionately erotic love affair with another nun when possessed by a Divine male spirit named "Splenditello".
+Forty days' penance was demanded of nuns who "rode" each other or were discovered to have touched each other's breasts.
+In Pescia, Italy, an abbess, Sister Benedetta Carlini, was documented in inquests between 1619 and 1623 as having committed grave offences including a passionately erotic love affair with another nun.
+She claimed to have been possessed by a divine male spirit named "Splenditello."
 She was declared the victim of a "diabolical obsession" and placed in the convent's prison for the last 35 years of her life.

-However, an Italian surgeon, William of Bologna, attributed lesbianism to a "growth emanating from the mouth of the womb and appearing outside the vagina as a pseudopenis."
+An Italian surgeon, William of Bologna, attributed lesbianism to a "growth emanating from the mouth of the womb and appearing outside the vagina as a pseudopenis."

-Arab world

-In the medieval Arab world, lesbianism was considered to be caused by heat generated in a woman's labia, which could be alleviated by friction against another woman's genitalia.
-Medieval Arabic medical texts considered lesbianism to be inborn.
-For instance, Masawaiyh reported:

-Lesbianism results when a nursing woman eats celery, rocket, melilot leaves and the flowers of a bitter orange tree.
-When she eats these plants and suckles her child, they will affect the labia of her suckling and generate an itch which the suckling will carry through her future life.